-Code S. CCF nonqualified withdrawals.
-The partnership will report your share of nonqualified withdrawals from a capital construction fund (CCF).
+Code S. Capital construction fund (CCF) nonqualified withdrawals.
+The partnership will report your share of nonqualified withdrawals from a CCF.
 These withdrawals are taxed separately from your other gross income at the highest marginal ordinary income or capital gains tax rate.
 Attach a statement to your federal income tax return to show your computation of both the tax and interest for a nonqualified withdrawal.
-Include the tax and interest on Schedule 4 (Form 1040), line 62.
-In the space to the left of line 62, enter the amount of tax and interest and "CCF."
+Include the tax and interest on line 10 of Schedule 2 (Form 1040 or 1040-SR).
+In the space to the left of line 10, enter the amount of tax and interest and "CCF."
+See Pub.
+595 for details.